Don’t Talk To Anyone But An Attorney If You Are Under Arrest

 - DON’T lie to the police.
 When they do ask who you are, don’t give them a false name or provide anything else.

 - DON’T resist arrest.
 If the police want to arrest you, they will.
 Resisting could result in additional charges.

 - DON’T consent to a search.
 Make police officers obtain a search warrant based on probable cause, a procedure put in place to protect your rights.

 - DON’T take your case to social media.
 Never text, talk, post or tweet anything related to your situation.
 Police and prosecutors will use any information they find against you.

 - DON’T take a polygraph or lie-detector test.
 Never, under any circumstances take a polygraph.

 - DON’T assume your charges are too minor for a lawyer’s help.
 Even a misdemeanor can affect your future.
 You might be surprised at what a criminal defense attorney can do to help and how affordable it is.

 Get A Free Legal Consultation And Let Dearman Do The Fighting For You

-If you are arrested or have been, just remember to say “I want to talk to my lawyer” and call 251-445-6997.
-We make ourselves available by phone weeknights and weekends, and we personally answer every call.
-You can also submit a request online and we will contact you.
+If you are arrested or have been, remember to say “I want to talk to my lawyer” and call 251-445-6997.
+We make ourselves available by phone on weeknights and weekends, and we answer every call.
+You can also submit a request online, and we will contact you.